tarantool/doc/doc/reference/reference_lua/datetime.rst

                 *   -   yday
                     -   Days since the beginning of the year.
 Number.

+                *   -   timestamp
+                    -   Timestamp, in seconds.
+Number.

                 *   -   isdst
                     -   Is the DST (Daylight Saving Time) applicable for the date, see a section :ref:`timezone <timezone>`.
 Boolean.